rumpelrausch/svelte-webcomponent-stub/README.md

     - picnic.min.css - The CSS framework
     - `${packageName}`.js - Web component bundle
 - src/
-  - main.js<br>
-    Used by the rollup builder as a starting point.
-    All svelte components that are _not_ referenced must be listed here.
-Rollup will hand them over to the svelte compiler which will then resolve all contained dependencies.
   - lib/<br>
     Contains modules needed during build or runtime.
     - runTimeConfig.js<br>